-I’m an Assistant Professor of Fiction at Union College in Schenectady, New York.
-My stories and essays have appeared in Conjunctions, Alaska Quarterly Review, Gulf Coast, Black Warrior Review, Better: Culture and Lit, and elsewhere.
+I’m an Associate Professor of English at Union College in Schenectady, New York where I teach creative writing and literature.
+My stories and essays have appeared in Conjunctions, Alaska Quarterly Review, Gulf Coast, Black Warrior Review, True Story, and elsewhere.
 My essay “Marceline Wanted a Bigger Adventure” won a 2020 Pushcart Prize.
 My stories have been twice named as notable in the Best American Short Stories anthologies (2008, 2010), and once in the Best American Nonrequired Reading series (2007), and an essay was listed as notable in the Best American Essays 2020.
 I hold an MFA in Fiction Writing from Washington University in St. Louis and a PhD in Literature and Creative Writing from the University of Utah.

 My work is represented by Julie Stevenson at Massie & McQuilkin Literary Agency.